0xethll/shieldkit/apps/playground/README.md

 ## Usage

-1. **Select a Scenario**
+1. **Select Integration Mode**
-   - Choose from Lending, Payment, or DeFi scenarios
+   - Choose between Dialog Mode or Sidebar Mode
-   - Each demonstrates different use cases
+   - See how each pattern works in a real interface

 2. **Configure the Widget**
-   - Enable/disable features using toggles
+   - Enable/disable features (Wrap/Transfer/Unwrap)
    - Select which tokens to support
    - Choose default starting tab

 3. **Test the Integration**
-   - Connect your wallet
+   - Connect your wallet on Sepolia testnet
-   - Click "Open Confidential Balance Widget" in the mock dApp
+   - Interact with the widget in the selected mode
    - Try wrap, transfer, and unwrap operations

 4. **Copy the Code**
-   - View generated code in the bottom panel
+   - Expand the code panel at the bottom
+   - View mode-specific integration code
-   - Copy integration code for your own project
+   - Copy and paste into your project

 ## Project Structure